What are Fixed Assets?

 Statement of Cash Flow

-When a company purchases or sells a fixed asset with cash, it is reflected in the investing activities section of the cash flow statement.
-Purchases of fixed assets are an outflow of cash and are categorized as “capital expenditures” while the sale of fixed assets is an inflow of cash and is categorized as “proceeds from the sale of property and equipment.”
+When a company purchases or sells a fixed asset with cash, that is reflected in the investing activities section of the cash flow statement.
+Purchases of fixed assets are an outflow of cash and are categorized as “capital expenditures”, while the sale of fixed assets is an inflow of cash and is categorized as “proceeds from the sale of property and equipment.”

 For example, a company that purchases a printer for $1,000 using cash would report capital expenditures of $1,000 on its cash flow statement.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: